-The Company classified the products manufactured and sold into 2 major categories: (1) product on manufacturing and supplying crude palm oil business including the production and distribution of crude palm oil and by-products from the production of crude palm oil and by-products such as seeds, and palm kernel shells (2) manufacturing and distribution of electricity from wastes or residues from the production of crude palm oil to produce electricity.
+The Company classified the products manufactured and sold into 2 major categories: (1) product on manufacturing and supplying crude palm oil business including the production and distribution of crude palm oil and by-products from the production of crude palm oil such as seeds, and palm kernel shells (2) manufacturing and distribution of electricity from wastes or residues from the production of crude palm oil to produce electricity.
 This can be illustrated by the diagram as follows;

-(2) Production and Distribution of crude palm oil and by-products
+2. Production and Distribution of crude palm oil and by-products

-Currently, the Group There are 2 crude palm oil extraction plants in Tha Sae dristrict Chumphon province and Thung Kha district Chumphon province with a total capacity of 180 FFB tons per hour.
+Currently, the Group There are 2 crude palm oil extraction plants in Sapanan sub-district, Tha Sae dristrict Chumphon province and Thung Kha sub-district, Muang district Chumphon province with a total capacity of 180 FFB tons per hour.